 And in any case those interesting thoughts are more than counterbalanced by errors and tedious detours into what Scott Adams thinks about irrelevant matters.
 Adams says, while spinning why he was repeatedly and totally wrong about who Trump’s pick for vice president would be, that “Quayle didn’t even stay on the ticket when Bush ran for reelection.”
 That’s wrong; Quayle was Bush’s running mate in both 1988 and 1992.
 We are repeatedly treated to slyly placed self-congratulation about Adams’s success with women (he’s sixty-one, not that we’re told that, but we are to be clear that he is still virile).
 We hear Adams preen himself multiple times that he, and other men, should not be permitted to have an opinion about abortion (presumably neither now nor earlier, when their mothers were whether deciding whether to kill them).
 We hear Adams tell us that he, and everyone else, “never has enough data to form competent opinions” about “complicated issues about economics and foreign affairs.”
 I doubt very much if he really thinks that, and as a blanket principle, it’s ludicrous.
 (He is on stronger ground on a sub-claim, which is that we can’t trust what we are told about global warming because of the financial and other benefits those pushing it as a problem receive, while anybody who opposes the so-called consensus faces “a high degree of career and reputation risk,” and thus climate “science” is most likely a mass delusion, a set of points I’ve made as well.)

 Another annoying element of the book is Adams’s repeated insistence that he would have killed Hitler or any “top Nazi.”
 This is the context of bleating about how unsafe he felt because people were mean to him on Twitter, such that for a time he endorsed Hillary Clinton, explicitly because he felt endangered.
 He had to do it, don’t you see, because he lacked Secret Service protection, though a Very Important Man like Scott Adams certainly needed it.
 He’s a “top-ten assassination target,” you know, because he was perceived as Trump’s Goebbels.
 Not only is this silly self-aggrandizement, it’s not even true that he would have opposed Hitler.
 As Jordan Peterson notes (because it’s been a fascination of his as a professor for decades), the reality is the vast majority of people in totalitarian regimes resist not at all—Peterson’s point to his students is that they would almost certainly have eagerly participated with Hitler or Stalin or Mao, and to think otherwise is failure to think clearly and a distorting way of thinking.
-Adams, though, overtly thinks he would be a hero.
+Adams, though, overtly believes he would be a hero.
 He probably keeps a cape in his closet.
 Satin, with gold trim.

 The last chapter is wholly devoted to showing how Scott Adams was the key to Trump’s election.
 Knowing he would be laughed at if he simply made the claim, Adams uses some of his own persuasion techniques to convince the reader, though all of them boil down to cherry picking anecdotes that suggest his desired conclusion and doing hand waving around them, along with enough demurrals that he can retreat to plausible deniability if directly challenged.
 “Moments ago I was doing a live stream on Periscope and asked my longtime readers if they thought I was the first person to bluntly say in 2015 that facts don’t matter when it comes to picking a president.
 My audience on Periscope unanimously agreed they heard it from me first.”
 Look at that!
 An audience consisting exclusively of Scott Adams fans tells him what he wants to hear!
 Surprise, surprise.
 “I asked on Twitter [where he keeps telling us how big his following is] how many people decided to vote for Trump because of something I said.
 Thousands of respondents claimed I was the reason they voted the way they did.
 The Twitter poll only reached a tiny fraction of the people who were exposed to my Trump persuasion [Adams maintains that the entire media followed his lead by adopting all his terms and concepts].
 That means I might have moved tens of thousands of votes.
 Maybe hundreds of thousands.
 There’s no way to know.”
 But we all know that we’re supposed to conclude that there is a way to know.